What is an achievable stroke recovery timeline?

 03:19 Working towards recovery and becoming better than before

 08:36 Reaching out

-The transit lounge podcast moving you through life transit lounge and helping you go from where you are to where you’d rather be.
+Recovery After Stroke podcast helping you go from where you are to where you’d rather be.

 If you’re someone you care about has had a stroke and has started their recovery, you’ll know what a scary and confusing time it can be.
 There are a lot of questions going through your mind like how long will I take to recover?
 Will I actually recover?
 What things should I avoid in case I make things worse, my doctors and therapists were always helpful in explaining things to me.
 But obviously, because I’ve never had a stroke before, I didn’t know what questions to ask.

 So I worried a lot and missed out on doing things that could have sped up my recovery.
 So if you’re finding yourself in that situation, stop worrying.
 Head to https://recoveryafterstroke.com/ website, where you can download a guide that will help you, it’s called seven questions to ask your doctor after a stroke.

 These seven questions are the ones that I wished I had asked when I had my stroke.
 Because not only did they help me better understand my condition, they helped me take a more active role in my recovery, rather than just waiting to be told what to do at my next appointment.
 So head now to the website, https://recoveryafterstroke.com/ and download the guide, It’s free.

 How soon am I going to recover from my stroke?